 Schecter Stiletto Studio-5 Electric Bass

-A lot of the times guitars with extra strings are slight remodels of existing instruments that add the extra string and change the design slightly to fit the 5th string comfortably into the body.
-This means that you can get a premium body without having to worry about looking for a new model, a very handy thing to have when you are moving into the realm of new instrument, or related instrument.
-In the case of Schecter Stiletto Studio-5 Electric Bass guitar you can be confident that you will be receiving premium quality for your money.
-The 4 string model has a beautiful design and make, resulting in unforgettable sound, enhanced by the mahogany top of the guitar.
+A lot of the time guitars with extra strings are slight remodels of existing instruments that add the extra string and change the design slightly to fit the 5th string comfortably into the body.
+This means that you can get a premium body without having to worry about looking for a new model, a very handy thing to have when you are moving into the realm of a new instrument, or related instrument.
+In the case of Schecter Stiletto Studio-5 Electric Bass guitar, you can be confident that you will be receiving premium quality for your money.
+The 4 string model has a beautiful design and makes, resulting in an unforgettable sound, enhanced by the mahogany top of the guitar.
 The 5 string version is in no way inferior to the 4-string model in this respect, with the mahogany body emphasizing the new, fifth string in the lower register with ease and comfortable beauty.
-The pickup is changed for one that is more suited to the lower register of the 5th string, resulting in a bass guitar that is exceptional for its price.
+The pickup is changed for one that is more suited to the lower register of the 5th string which makes it one of the best 5-string bass guitars.

 Pros: